Dagor Documentation Style Guide

 Always capitalize Max.

-add-on (noun or adjective), add on (verb)
+add-on vs. add on

 Not addon.